Dr Frank Smith

 Frank Smith specializes in technology and international security.
-His research examines how organizations and institutions mediate the relationship between scientific facts, technical artifacts, and security affairs.
-He is particularly interested in military and civilian biodefense, international responses to transnational outbreaks of infectious disease, science diplomacy, and cybersecurity.
+His research examines how organizations and institutions mediate the relationship between scientific facts, technical artifacts, and international security.
+He is particularly interested in biodefense policy in the United States, international responses to transnational outbreaks of infectious disease, and science diplomacy.

 - Biological warfare and bioterrorism